 Have you ever seen a "support local" movement bumper sticker and felt "yes, that's good"?
 We have.

 What tangible actions can you take to support local?
 It turns out most people have a vague idea, but aren't sure what to do.

-So Don Shafer, our CEO and founder with a lifetime of service to local banks and credit unions nationwide, decided to start Towny with a simple idea: help people take tangible actions to support local.
+So Don Shafer, our Founder, with a lifetime of service to local banks and credit unions nationwide, decided to start Towny with a simple idea: help people take tangible actions to support local.